r-pufky/docs/docs/app/webui/selkies.md

 ```

 ## Streaming
-Start stream from an unprivileged user on unprivileged containers.
+Start UDP stream from an unprivileged user on unprivileged containers.

 !!! warning "Setup assumes encrypted tunnels"
     Scripts below assume encrypted tunnels.
 If Directly exposing to the